-But don't undermine that effort by making these tax mistakes.
+But don't undermine that effort by making these 8 tax-related investment mistakes.

 1. Buying a tax bill: Timing is everything, especially when it comes to investments.
 If you buy a mutual fund just before it issues capital gains distributions, you've also bought yourself a tax bill.
 Worse, Morningstar's Christine Benz points out, by adding a holding to your taxable account before it makes a payout, you're subject to taxes on gains you weren't around to enjoy.

-2. Selling profitable holdings too soon: The beauty of the capital gains rate is that they typically are lower than your ordinary income tax rate.
+2. Selling profitable holdings too soon: The beauty of the capital gains tax rates — and yes, the three existing capital gains tax rates survived the Tax Cuts and Jobs Act (TCJA) — is that they typically are lower than your ordinary income tax rate.
 But the implicit and operational description of this tax benefit is long-term.
-This means that in order to get the lower capital gains tax rate -- which, depending on your income tax bracket, could be 0 percent, 15 percent or 20 percent -- you must have owned the asset you sell for more than a year.
-Sell too soon -- that's before you own it for at least one year and one day -- and any gain will be taxed at your regular rate, which could be as high as 39.6 percent.
+This means that in order to get the lower capital gains tax rate — which, depending on your income tax bracket, could be 0 percent, 15 percent or 20 percent — you must have owned the asset you sell for more than a year.
+Sell too soon — that's before you own it for at least one year and one day — and any gain will be taxed at your regular rate, which could be as high as 37 percent.

 3. Selling losing assets for the wrong reason: Yes, you can offset your capital gains, long- and short-term, by selling stocks that have lost value.
 But don't necessarily sell a losing asset just for tax reasons.
 Yes, I just typed that.